Climate Change and Gardens: PlantNetwork Conference 2019

 8-9 May 2019 at Abbotsbury Subtropical Gardens, Dorset

-With speakers presenting across a range of different issues from invasive ornamentals and plant health to planting choices and water management, the PlantNetwork Conference will address topical issues and showcase the latest research.
+With speakers presenting across a range of different issues from invasive ornamentals and plant health to planting choices and water management, the PlantNetwork Conference addressed a number of highly topical issues and showcased the latest research.

 - Peter Gibbs, Weather Forecaster and Chair of BBC Radio 4’s Gardeners’ Question Time